 Child Passenger Safety

-Motor vehicle crashes are a leading cause of death for American children aged five to fourteen.
-An average of three children under age 14 were killed every day in motor vehicle crashes in the U.S. in 2017.
-Further, there were 178,000 children under age 14 injured in crashes in 2015, the latest year for which data is available.
+Motor vehicle crashes are among the leading causes of death for American children ages 1 to 14.
+In 2018, 1,038 children aged 14 and younger were killed and an estimated 190,000 were injured in motor vehicle crashes.
 The best way to protect children aged 12 and under from risks posed by air bags is to place them in the back seat, restrained by a child safety seat, booster seat or safety belt, as appropriate.

 Booster Seat Laws